griffio/griffio.github.io/_posts/2022-06-23-More-Kotlin-Ktor-Client.md

 * Planet demonstrates a custom [KSerializer](https://kotlin.github.io/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-k-serializer/index.html) to handle typically variant data fields where "unknown" is returned in the field value
   * The documentation doesn't seem to handle this particular usage where null is substituted for a specific value during deserialization
   * In this case - a population value of "unknown" is considered nullable Long
-  * Serializers can be installed at the top level instead of property annotations e.g @file:UseSerializers(UnknownToNullableSerializer::class)
+  * Serializers can be installed at the top level instead of property annotations e.g `@file:UseSerializers(UnknownToNullableSerializer::class)`

-First approach with property KSerializer
+First approach with property KSerializer for each nullable type, can be configured as `@file:UseSerializers(UnknownToNullableSerializer,...)`

 ``` kotlin